doc-ai/tensorio-ios/README.md

 Hm.
 It looks like pixel buffer data is already "quantized"!

-In fact, when working with quantized models, you may pass pixel buffer data directly to input layers and read it directly from output layers without needing to transform the data.
-Those models already work on values in a range from 0 to 255, and pixel buffer data is exactly in this range.
+In fact, when working with quantized models, you may pass pixel buffer data directly to input layers and read it directly from output layers without needing to transform the data (other than skipping the alpha channel).
+Quantized models already work on values in a range from 0 to 255, and pixel buffer data is exactly in this range.

 Models that are not quantized, however, expect pixel buffer data in a floating point representation, and they will typically want it in a *normalized* range of values, usually from 0 to 1 or from -1 to 1.
 The process of converting pixel values from a single byte representation to a floating point representation is called *normalization*, and TensorIO includes built-in support for it.